LoginRadius/engineering-portal/content/identity/what-is-multi-factor-authentication/index.md

 The only difference between the two is that 2FA only uses two of the available additional checks to verify consumer identity, whereas MFA may use two or more than two checks.
 Simple password-based solutions were once used to secure data, however this method can only provide you with <a rel="nofollow" href="https://windowsreport.com/multi-factor-authentication-software/"> basic security </a>.

-## Why Should Businesses Use MFA to Protect Consumers
+## Why Should Businesses Use MFA to Protect Consumers?

 Traditional usernames and passwords can be easily compromised.
 In fact, they are highly vulnerable to cybercriminal attacks like brute force and [account takeovers](https://www.loginradius.com/blog/2020/04/corporate-account-takeover-attacks/).